As a parent, what is my role, and what can I do to best support my child’s education?

 Make a quiet space.
 If possible, create a space in your home for quiet work.
 Family members can take turns working there.

-If you’ve already been supporting your child’s learning at home, you’ve probably learned a lot about what worked and what didn’t.
+If you supported your child’s learning at home last year, you’ve probably already learned a lot about what worked and what didn’t.
 Perhaps a shared learning space was too small for multiple children to use.
 Maybe a family member interrupted “class” by watching TV with the volume turned way up.
 Maybe an older sibling turned out to be better at explaining 4th-grade math than you did.
 Think about what worked and what didn’t and use that information to plan for a better situation as you move forward.

 Depending on your family dynamics, consider having a series of family meetings to discuss these issues.
 Brainstorming together might result in more creative ideas.
 When everyone is able to contribute, they also might be more willing to abide by the solutions.